mediadrop/mediadrop/doc/install/apache-wsgi.rst

 the permissions on the ``data`` subdirectories as outlined in :ref:`production_deployments`

-**NOTE 2:** The following instructions assume that you're deploying MediaCore CE to ``http://site.example/my_media/``.
-To deploy MediaCore CE to any other path, simply replace all references to ``/my_media`` below with your desired path.
+**NOTE 2:** The following instructions assume that you're deploying MediaDrop to ``http://site.example/my_media/``.
+To deploy MediaDrop to any other path, simply replace all references to ``/my_media`` below with your desired path.
-If MediaCore CE should run at the URL root (no subdirectory), just remove the references to ``/my_media`` entirely.
+If MediaDrop should run at the URL root (no subdirectory), just remove the references to ``/my_media`` entirely.

-**NOTE 3:** We will not actually be creating a ``my_media`` directory, but we will use aliases in the Apache config to make sure that requests to ``http://site.example/my_media/`` are passed to MediaCore CE.
+**NOTE 3:** We will not actually be creating a ``my_media`` directory, but we will use aliases in the Apache config to make sure that requests to ``http://site.example/my_media/`` are passed to MediaDrop.

 First, copy the ``mediacore.wsgi`` file from ``/path/to/mediacore_install/deployment-scripts/mod_wsgi/mediacore.wsgi`` to the directory where your ``deployment.ini`` is.
-Then edit the paths in the wsgi file to point to your own MediaCore CE installation and virtual environment.
+Then edit the paths in the wsgi file to point to your own MediaDrop installation and virtual environment.
 The **two** lines you need to edit are at the top of the file, and look like
 this: